Web Gauntlet 3 picoCTF 2021 Solution

 Description

 Final boss!
 Log in as admin using the SQLite-backed login form.
-More keywords are filtered this time.
+More keywords are filtered this time, and the combined username + password input is capped at 25 characters.

 Visit /filter to see the full blocklist before attempting your bypass.